 On December 15, 2019, the Iranian Resistance announced that more than 1,500 people were killed by the security forces in the November protests.
 Then, on December 23, Reuters news agency confirmed from sources within the Iranian regime that 400 women and 17 youths were among those killed.

 In less than two months, Iran saw another wave of uprisings.

-Freedom-loving Iranian women and female students participated extensively in the protests in January 2020 against the downing of a Ukrainian passenger aircraft by IRGC missiles.
+Freedom-loving women and female students participated extensively in the protests in January 2020 against the downing of a Ukrainian passenger aircraft by IRGC missiles.
 Participants in the protests called for resignation of the mullahs’ supreme leader Ali Khamenei and for regime change.